 If your state does not allow traffic school (or you not eligible for it because of taking it recently or speeding too much above the speed limit) then you can see if your state allows for deferred adjudication, prayer for judgment continued (PJC) or defer of judgment.
 These are all different terms for the same basic concept and appear to be mostly available in southern states.

 Essentially, these types of judgments keep the ticket from going on your record and from your license receiving points, as long as you do not receive any moving violation for a certain amount of time, normally 6 months.
 If you do get a ticket during this time period, both tickets go on your record.
 Deferred adjudication, etc can cost a lot, sometimes double the ticket's fine amount, but that is what you can decide to pay to keep the violation off your record.
+(Even a single ticket can cost you your good driver discount.)

 If you decide to contest your ticket you will need to set up a court date.
 If your ticket is for a lot of miles over the speed limit or a more serious charge like reckless driving you might decide to obtain a lawyer specializing in traffic law to help you "get out" of the ticket.
 Before acquiring an expensive lawyer, you might try speaking to the clerk court on your own to see if there are any reductions to the ticket that this office can do without you appearing in court.